-Curriculum Pace approach at Dewey Institute : Accelerated
+Curriculum Pace approach at Dewey Institute : Standard-enriched

-Dewey Institute has an Accelerated approach to Curriculum Pace (as opposed to Standard-enriched, Student-paced approach).
+Dewey Institute has a Standard-enriched approach to Curriculum Pace (as opposed to Accelerated, Student-paced approach).

 Through the collective mindset of teachers, administrators, students, and parents, each school develops and maintains its own academic culture.
 This generally relates to the norms and expectations created around academic performance.
 Many parents look to private schools because they want a specific type of culture.
 Some want a rigorous environment that will elevate their child to new heights.
 Others want a nurturing environment that will help their child develop a passion for learning.